telerik/kendo-ui-core/docs/aspnet-mvc/globalization.md

 After performing those steps all UI widgets included in the product will use the "es-ES" culture for parsing and formatting dates and numbers.

+### Use the same culture on the server and client-side

+It's important to have matching culture set on the client and on the server.
+This will ensure that dates and numbers are displayed and parsed correctly.

-## Set the current server-side culture
+#### Set the server-side culture

-The previous tutorial showed how to set the culture client-side.
+You can choose to set the server-side culture globally or per-request.

+##### Globally
 To set the server-side culture you need to update the **web.config** file of your ASP.NET MVC application:

     <system.web>
         <!-- snip --!>